Visible by Verizon: Services

 Visible is positioned as an all-digital MVNO on the Verizon network, with most business conducted online and via the Visible mobile app.
 On September 22, 2025, Visible became available through Best Buy retail locations.
 The expansion provides customers with the option to access Visible's app-based wireless service while also offering the convenience of in-store availability.

 Customers can pay upfront per-month or for a year of service.
 Visible offers "basic" and "premium" unlimited plans, with the "premium" plan differentiated by 50 GB of "prioritized" data access on the Verizon 5G ultra-wideband network, expanded roaming (including 2 GB per-day of data in Canada and Mexico), an extra line for a smartwatch, and the ability to purchase a per-day "Global Pass" for unlimited roaming and 2 GB of data in 140 countries.
 The service also allows customers to refer friends to receive a $20 credit.
 Until August 2022, Visible allowed customers to add additional lines of basic service for $25 per-month ("Party Pay"); the cost of a basic plan was later lowered to $25 per-month in 2023.

 Marketing

 A Boston storefront decorated with a Visible advertisement.

 Early promotion for Visible included storefronts in several cities decorated with solid blue "404 Store Not Found" signage, alluding to the carrier's lack of brick and mortar presence.
 In 2019, Visible ran a stunt offering free massages at Denver Union Station, after having run a mobile billboard that contained the typo "unlimited massages".
-In 2020, amid the COVID-19 pandemic, Visible ran the campaign "#VisibleActsofKindness", and launched a wider television and digital media campaign to promote its services.
+In 2020, amid the COVID-19 pandemic, Visible ran the campaign "#ViVisibleActsofKindnes" to help raise money for pandemic response efforts, and launched a wider television and digital media campaign to promote its services.